For SQL Server 2014 and lower, see sqlcmd Utility.

-If neither the -U option nor the -P option is specified, sqlcmd tries to connect by using Microsoft Windows Authentication mode.
+If neither the -U option or the -P option is specified, sqlcmd tries to connect by using Microsoft Windows Authentication mode.
 Authentication is based on the Windows account of the user who is running sqlcmd.

-If the -U option is used with the -E option (described later in this topic), an error message is generated.
-If the –U option is followed by more than one argument, an error message is generated and the program exits.
+If the -U option is used with the -E option (described later in this article), an error message is generated.
+If the -U option is followed by more than one argument, an error message is generated and the program exits.

 sqlcmd -U someuser -P s0mep@ssword -z a_new_p@a$$w0rd